Methods

 The backend bike parking management platform is designed to assist municipalities in the Netherlands with analyzing and monitoring data related to bike parking facilities.
 By leveraging data insights, municipalities can improve urban mobility and enhance the cycling experience for residents.

-Simulate tests to identify the best solution locations based on UDES Model
+Simulate tests to identify the best solution and assign new tasks to removal companies

 BACKGROUND